Saturday, June 29, 2024

 It would never open.
 The city seized the land "by condemnation" on April 1, 1926.
 The New York Evening Post explained, "the authorities feared that the project might facilitate the escape of prisoners" from the nearby New York City Reformatory.
 (The Rileys, no doubt, suspected other, more discriminatory reasons.)
 The couple sued and on November 25, 1927, were awarded $144,015 for the lost property.

 Five months later, Solomon and Elizabeth Riley sold 770 West End Avenue to Dr. Max Soletsky.
-On March 14, 1928, The New York Times reported that he intend to replace the vintage house with "a twelve story building containing bachelor apartments."
+On March 14, 1928, The New York Times reported that he intended to replace the vintage house with "a twelve story building containing bachelor apartments."
 He had already hired architects Goldner & Goldner to prepare the plans, "which call for an unusual building owing to the fact that [the] plot is only 18 feet wide," said the article.
 "The two lower floors will be used by Dr. Soletsky for his offices."

 The doctor soon scaled back his plans.
 Instead of a new, 12-story building, he had the architects remodel the existing building.
 The stoop and brownstone facade were removed, and another floor added.